tidwall/biscuits/README.md

 // Janet
 ```

-Performs direct actions on a key.
+Perform direct actions on a key.
 This is the fastest way to access or modify a key and is available as
 an alternative to using a transaction for single key operations.